jtushman/dict_digger/README.rst

     result = dig(h, 'c','a')
     print result # prints None
     # Important!!
-Does not through an error, just returns None
+Does not throw an error, just returns None

-    #but if you like
+    # but if you like
     result = dig(h, 'c','a', fail=True)
     # raises a KeyError

-    # also support complex objects so ...
+    # also supports complex objects so ...

     complex = {
         'a': {